-BVCHC has agreed to pay to settle a class action lawsuit alleging that a cyberattack in November 2023 led to unauthorized access of files containing sensitive personal information, including names and Social Security numbers belonging to current and former patients.
+BVCHC agreed to settle a class action lawsuit alleging a cyberattack led to unauthorized access of files containing sensitive personal information, including names and Social Security numbers belonging to current and former patients.

 Who can file a claim for a data breach payout?

-Class members are individuals whose personally identifiable information (PII) was potentially compromised in the November 2023 cyberattack, and received an individual notification letter from BVCHC regarding the breach.
+Class members are individuals whose personally identifiable information the November 2023 cyberattack potentially compromised and who received an individual notification letter from BVCHC regarding the breach.

 How much will settlement payments be?